sansiddhjain/sansiddhjain.github.io/_posts/2020-11-10-lok-sabha-proportional-representation.md

 ## Vote Shares

-Beyond columns C and D, the colours light red, light yellow, and light green correspond to ECI's definition of regional, state, and national parties respectively.
+The figures below show the vote share for every party.
 Columns C and D correspond to the number of seats contested and won respectively.
+However, we are really interested in the columns E & F.

+Color scheme : The colors from column C and beyond are red, yellow, and green; and they correspond to ECI's definition of regional, state, and national parties respectively.

+If columns A & B are coloured, they indicate an alliance : Orange for NDA, Cyan for UPA, Purple for Mahagathbandhan and Sharp Red for Left Front.

 ![nda](https://sansiddhjain.github.io/photos/general-elections/nda.png)
-Vote share for NDA parties in descending order
+<p style="text-align: center;"> Figure 1: Vote share for NDA parties in descending order </p>

 ![upa](https://sansiddhjain.github.io/photos/general-elections/upa.png)
-Vote share for UPA parties in descending order
+<p style="text-align: center;"> Figure 2: Vote share for UPA parties in descending order </p>

 ![rest](https://sansiddhjain.github.io/photos/general-elections/rest.png)
-Vote share for other parties and independents in descending order
+<p style="text-align: center;"> Figure 3: Vote share for other parties and independents in descending order </p>

 ## Insights